jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 :   `nil` or `t`, default: `nil`.

-    Determines if atx header style will be asymmetric.
+    Determines if atx heading style will be asymmetric.

-    When `nil`, balanced markup will be inserted at the beginning and end of the line around the header title.
+    When `nil`, balanced markup will be inserted at the beginning and end of the line around the heading title.

     ``` markdown
     ## Heading ##
     ```

-    Set to a non-`nil` value to use asymmetric header styling, placing header markup only at the beginning of the line.
+    Set to a non-`nil` value to use asymmetric heading styling, placing heading markup only at the beginning of the line.

     ``` markdown
     ## Heading
     ```

-The default is to use symmetric atx headers, but if you prefer the asymmetric styling then you can either change this variable in the customize interface or set it in your init file, like so:
+The default is to use symmetric atx headings, but if you prefer the asymmetric styling then you can either change this variable in the customize interface or set it in your init file, like so: